Attica Group: History

 February: Attica sells its 12.33% stake in Hellenic Seaways acquired a year earlier.

-Blue Star Ferries receives the 'Superbrand' award recognized as a leading brand in Greece in the 'Tourism Services' industry.

 March: Blue Star Ferries' passenger-only catamaran SeaJet 2 is sold.
 The sale of the vessel is part of the company's policy to focus on the operation of fast, modern conventional car-passenger vessels.

-April: Superfast VII, Superfast VIII and Superfast IX, serving on the Rostock, Germany – Hanko, Finland route in the Baltic Sea are sold to AS Tallink Grupp.
+April: Superfast VII, Superfast VIII, and Superfast IX, serving on the Rostock, Germany – Hanko, Finland route in the Baltic Sea are sold to AS Tallink Grupp.
 The sold vessels will retain their names and continue sailing under the Superfast livery until the end of 2007 at the latest, following an agreement with AS Tallink Grupp.

-Attica Group maintains its presence in the Baltic Sea with the operation of its two RoRo vessels, which trade between Rostock, Germany and Uusikaupunki, Finland.
+Attica Group maintains its presence in the Baltic Sea with the operation of its two RoRo vessels, which trade between Rostock, Germany, and Uusikaupunki, Finland.

-July: Attica's subsidiary, Blue Star Maritime S.A. acquires the total assets of DANE Sea Line for a total of Euro 19.9mln.
-The assets included car-passenger ferry Diagoras which is deployed to the Dodecanese Islands' routes in August.
+July: Attica's subsidiary, Blue Star Maritime S.A., acquires the total assets of DANE Sea Line for a total of €19.9 million.
+The assets included the car-passenger ferry Diagoras, which is deployed to the Dodecanese Islands' routes in August.

-August: Attica enters into an agreement to sell to Veolia Transport its ice-class vessel Superfast X trading between Scotland and Belgium for a total cash consideration of Euro 112mln.
+August: Attica enters into an agreement to sell to Veolia Transport its ice-class vessel Superfast X trading between Scotland and Belgium for a total cash consideration of €112 million.
 The delivery of Superfast X and final payment is to take place at the beginning of 2007.

 November: Attica enters into an agreement with Fret Cetam of France for the chartering of RoRo Nordia until October 2008.
 RoRo Nordia was deployed on the Uusikaupunki, Finland – Rostock, Germany route together with RoRo Marin.
-As of the beginning of 2007, RoRo Marin is to be redeployed from the Baltic Sea to serve the needs of the Group in the Greece-Italy routes in the Adriatic Sea and in the domestic market.
+As of the beginning of 2007, RoRo Marin is to be redeployed from the Baltic Sea to serve the needs of the Group in the Greece–Italy routes in the Adriatic Sea and in the domestic market.

 Blue Star Ferries is voted "Passenger Line of the Year" at Lloyd's List Greek Shipping Awards.

-December: Attica Group announces the deployment of Blue Star 1 of its subsidiary Blue Star Ferries to the Scotland-Belgium service as of the end of January 2007.
-Blue Star 1 is to replace Superfast X which was sold earlier in the year, and is to be delivered to her new owners in February 2007.
+December: Attica Group announces the deployment of Blue Star 1 of its subsidiary Blue Star Ferries to the Scotland–Belgium service as of the end of January 2007.
+Blue Star 1 is to replace Superfast X, which was sold earlier in the year, and is to be delivered to her new owners in February 2007.